PROGRAMS & PROJECTS.

 Health & Fitness

 Our efforts in health and physical fitness stem from our own experiences playing sports and exercising.
-To a person in Rainbow of Magnolia Fountains of Life, sports and exercise has enriched our lives since our youth and we spend a great deal of time ensuring that children have access to play facilities, equipment, and coaching.
+To a person at Rainbow of Magnolia Fountains of Life, sports and exercise has enriched our lives since our youth and we spend a great deal of time ensuring that children have access to play facilities, equipment, and coaching.

 We have two primary areas of focus.
 First Futbol (Soccer in America) and second, long distance running.
 As it pertains to Futbol, we provide balls, nets, uniforms, and cleats for playing.
 We have also supported the development of fields and facilities to ensure there are places for children to play.